InfiniteRain/react-native-mecab/README.md

 。: 記号,句点,*,*,*,*,。,。,。
 ```

-After you're done with using the instance, make sure to call the `.dispose` method.
+After you're done with using the instance, make sure to call the asynchronous `.dispose` method.
 If you lose the reference to the given MeCab instance without calling this method first, then it will cause a memory leak.

 ```tsx
 mecab.dispose().catch(console.error);